carpentries-incubator/reproducible-publications-quarto/_episodes/02-basic-rstudio.md

 - How is an R Markdown document configured and how do I work with it?
 objectives:
 - Key Functions in Rstudio
-- Learn how to start an R markdown document
+- Learn how to start an R Markdown document
 - Understand the workflow of an R Markdown file
 keypoints:
 - RStudio has 4 panes to organize your code and environment